pschmeddes/pschmeddes.github.io/OutSystemsNamingConventions.md

 Naming rules:

-- All css must be in lowercase
+- All CSS must be in lowercase
 - Separate names with a hyphen. e.g. `.color-red`
 - Use tab to indent the declarations
 - Write your rules in alphabetical order